-In the limit $H \to \infty$, particle distribution function reduces to constant function $\rho_i(\vec{r}) \to \rho_i$, so Helmholtz Free energy functional \ref{eq:f_sum_mix} -- \ref{eq:f_att_mix} turns into function of $\rho_i$.
-Then, fluid pressure-density relation and chemical potential for each component can be derived:
+In the limit of $H \to \infty$, particle distribution function reduces to constant function $\rho_i(\vec{r}) \to \rho_i$, so Helmholtz Free energy functional (eq. \ref{eq:f_sum_mix} -- \ref{eq:f_att_mix}) turns into function of $\rho_i$.
+Then, fluid pressure-density relation and chemical potential for each component can be derived.